 - Fannie Mae Desktop Underwriter

-How do I Become a Loan Officer?
+How Long Does it Take to Become a Loan Officer?

 Those thinking about becoming a Loan Officer might also be interested in the following careers: